khawajafarooq/interview-resources/Java.md

     the Java Personal Platform (for consumer devices) the Java Embedded Platform (for embedded devices) the Java Card Platform (for SmartCards)

+Eventually, Sun recognized their three subsets wouldn't suffice, and changed their approach to defining API standards for the embedded and consumer worlds.
+Instead of trying to define one-API-fits-all subsets, such as Personal and Embedded Java, Sun defined a very minimal API set they called the Java 2 Platform, Micro Edition (J2ME).
+On top of J2ME, Sun planned to facilitate the definition of API subsets by individual industry segments appropriate for their market niche (such as automobile, TV set-top box, screenphone, wireless pagers and cell-phones, personal digital assistents, etc.).
+Sun called these API subsets "profiles."
+The old Personal and Embedded platforms become profiles in the new approach.

+At this end of the spectrum, Sun has defined an API superset: the Java 2 Enterprise Edition (J2EE).
+In addition to the standard Java APIs, the J2EE includes other APIs that are useful in enterprise server environments, such as servlets and Enterprise JavaBeans.

+In the end, Sun's revised approach to defining APIs yielded three basic API sets, which demonstrate the scaleability of the Java Platform:

+    Enterprise Edition (J2EE)
+    Standard Edition (J2SE)
+    Micro Edition (J2ME)

+At the high end, the existence of the Enterprise Edition signifies the utility of the Java Platform in high-end servers.
+In the middle, the Standard Edition carries on the tradition, started by Applets in browsers, of the Java Platform on the desktop.
+At the low end, the Micro Edition, augmented with industry profiles, shows that the Java Platform can scale down and mold itself to meet the requirements of a great variety of consumer and embedded environments.